atu-se/atu.innomadic.com/courses/set/index.md

 1. py -m pip install -U sphinx
 2. Create a project folder with a `docs` subfolder.
 3. Open the `docs` folder in a terminal
-4. Run `sphinx-quickstart` (You can choose the defauls for almost everything: add your own project name and name.)
+4. Run `sphinx-quickstart` (You can choose the defaults for almost everything: add your own project name and name.)
 5. Run `.\make.bat html` to generate the HTML documentation
 ```